x123/certwatch/docs/plan.md

 ### **Phase 5: Pre-emptive Filtering with `ignore` Rules**
 *   **Goal:** Implement a global `ignore` list to provide a highly-efficient, pre-emptive filter that discards noisy, unwanted domains (e.g., `*.vpn.azure.com`) *before* any other processing occurs.
 This provides the boolean `NOT` capability that is currently missing.
-*   **Architecture:** A new, decoupled `PreFilter` component will be created to encapsulate the filtering logic, making it independently testable and keeping the main application pipeline clean.
+*   **Architecture:** A new `PreFilter` component was created to encapsulate the filtering logic.
+Initially implemented in a separate `filtering` module, this was refactored and consolidated directly into the `rules` module for better code cohesion.
     ```mermaid
     graph TD
         A[CertStream] --> B{Receive Domain};